openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Code Organization
 ^^^^^^^^^^^^^^^^^

-We propose creating a passthrough library of shared dependencies.
+We propose creating a "passthrough" library of shared dependencies.
+In this context, passthrough means that the library provides no functionality of its own, it merely re-exports the exports of its own dependencies and is versioned with its own unfied version number.
+The goal of this library is to:

+#.
+Reduce the number of individual dependency updates necessary in MFEs, reducing maintenance burden
+#.
+Provide MFEs with a set of shared dependencies guaranteed to be the same as the shell application.
+#.
+Provide MFEs with a more predictable update cycle for shared dependencies, in-line with the Open edX Release cadence.

 MFEs would depend on this single library in its package.json rather than on individual shared dependencies.
 This library would be versioned in accordance with the `Best Practices`_ suggestions above, meaning that breaking changes would be minimized and dependencies would be pinned to major versions via ``^`` on version numbers.
 Its version manifest would be the source of the version numbers for the `Process`_ and `Tooling`_ suggestions.

-To minimize impact on our MFEs, this library may need to be supported with some build-time configuration in Webpack that aliases its passthrough imports to their original package names.
+To minimize impact on our MFEs, this library may need to be supported with build-time configuration in Webpack that aliases its passthrough imports to their original package names.
 This would let us continue to write:

   ``import React from 'react';``